-At 6 weeks, you get to add vegetables and fruit to your diet.
+Congratulations!
+If you are doing well with last month's foods, you get to add vegetables and fruit to your diet.
 Remember the 75% protein rule and always eat your protein first.
 Please also remember that you must start slowly, with soft vegetables that are somewhat overcooked and only when you are comfortable with these, you may cook them "al-dente".